Mother outraged as school tells her that Greek yoghurt and Vegemite cruskits are 'sometimes foods'

 By Peter Malik

-The mum, who wishes to remain anonymous, was appalled when her daughter wasn’t allowed to eat her organic Greek yoghurt pouch or a snack of Cruskits with vegemite and cheese.
-Instead, the foods were sent home with a note telling Aleesha that these were ‘sometimes’ foods.
+The mum, who wishes to remain anonymous, was appalled when her daughter wasn’t allowed to eat her organic Greek yoghurt pouch or a snack of Cruskits with Vegemite and cheese.
+Instead, the foods were sent home with a note informing her that these were ‘sometimes’ foods.

 This example highlights what appears to be a growing trend with school’s ‘healthy eating policies’ clashing with the rights of the parents to feed their children.